 Another way smart parking can ease traffic is by making payment easier.
 Smart parking apps allow instant payment through smartphones, this making a parking space available to the next driver quicker.

 Benefits to stakeholders

 Smart parking applications are particularly helpful in cities with high population and traffic densities.
-One city that has benefited greatly from smart parking technology is San Francisco.
-After implementing this technology in the city, the time taken to find a parking space reduced by 43%, miles driven to get to a parking space dropped by 30% and greenhouse gas emissions dropped by 30%.
+One city that has benefited greatly from smart parking technology in San Francisco.
+After implementing this technology in the city, the time is taken to find a parking space reduced by 43%, miles were driven to get to a parking space dropped by 30% and greenhouse gas emissions dropped by 30%.

 Smart parking technology will be beneficial in major Indian metropolitans where the number of vehicles is on the rise.
 In such cities, a driver spends close to 25 minutes finding a parking space, resulting in high fuel wastage—which is neither pocket-friendly nor environmentally-friendly.
 Smart parking will clearly improve our commutes by transforming parking and reduce traffic to make our cities more livable.